-In the file edit the "RegistryHubHost" entry so that it contains the host name of the new server where the Administration Hub will be running.
+In the file, edit the "RegistryHubHost" entry so that it contains the host name of the new server where the Administration Hub will be running.

-On the old server, remove the previous installation of LISTERV Maestro.
+• On the old server, remove the previous installation of LISTERV Maestro:

-For a server with Windows, use Windows' "Add/Remove Programs" panel to start the maintenance setup of LISTSERV Maestro.
-In the setup, choose "Modify" and deselect the Maestro User Interface component, so that it is uninstalled.
+For a server with Windows, use the "Add/Remove Programs" panel to start the maintenance setup of LISTSERV Maestro.
+In the setup, choose "Modify" and deselect the Administration Hub component, so that it is uninstalled.

-For a server with Linux, start the installation package the same way as if performing a fresh installation.
+For a server with Linux/Solaris, start the installation package the same way as if performing a fresh installation.
 The installation package will recognize the existing components.
-Select the Maestro User Interface component to be removed and proceed with the uninstallation.
+Select the Administration Hub component to be removed and proceed with the uninstallation.